SWIM WITH THE WORLD'S LARGEST FISH!

 ITINERARY

-Guests will fly to Cancun on July 23, 2008 and stay at a hotel (TBA) overnight.
-The following morning, we will all meet downstairs and meet the busses to Holbox.
-You must arrive a day early, stay overnight, and meet the busses.
+Guests will fly to Cancun on July 8, 2009 and stay at a hotel in Cancun (TBA) overnight.
+The following morning (July 9), we will all meet downstairs and meet the vans to Holbox.
+You must arrive a day early, stay overnight, and meet the vans.
 This is done to accomodate all the different flight schedules coming into Cancun from all over the world.
-We will take the busses to Holbox on the 24th and then interact with the whale sharks July 25-29 (5 days) and return to Cancun for flights home on July 30.
+We will take the busses to Holbox on the 9th and then interact with the whale sharks July 10-14 (5 days) and return to Cancun for flights home on July 15.
 We will arrange trips back to Cancun early in the morning, midday and in the afternoon, to accomodate noon(ish), afternoon and night flights out.
-If you must take an early morning flight out of Cancun, you must arrange it on the 31st and stay overnight in Cancun again.
+If you must take an early morning flight out of Cancun, you must arrange it on the 16th and stay overnight in Cancun again.
 It takes more than 4 hours to get from Holbox to Cancun, so early flights out of Cancun are not possible on the same day as departure from Holbox.

 THE PRICE CAN'T BE BEAT

 Only $1,499.00 per person double occupancy or $1,899.00 per person single occupancy which includes: transfers from Cancun, 6 nights hotel on Holbox, whale shark trips and breakfast!
-You will be responsible for airfare to Cancun, one night hotel stay in Cancun (the night of July 23rd) and meals (Food is very inexpensive on Holbox).
+You will be responsible for airfare to Cancun, one night hotel stay in Cancun and meals (Food is very inexpensive on Holbox and delicious).
 If you are traveling single, I can probably hook you up with a roommate.

 We stay at the finest hotel on Holbox: the Villas Paraiso del Mar.
-It is right on the beach, has a nice pool, a good restaurant and AC.
+It is right on the beach, has a nice pool, a great restaurant and AC.
 It is walking distance to town.
+This is a gorgeous and opulent hotel.
+You will be impressed.

 PAYMENT SCHEDULE (Double occ)